 You can work with an individual legend item by selecting it in the Contents pane after expanding the legend.
 You can also set properties for items simultaneously by selecting multiple legend items.

 To access legend item properties, right-click a legend item and choose Properties from the context menu.
 This opens the Format Legend Item pane.
 Then choose Legend Item from the Properties drop-down menu.

 - Show or hide the layer name, group headings, labels, or descriptions.

 - Change the arrangement of patches, labels, and descriptions.

-Legend items can be pre-formatted using default settings.
-The default settings can be changed by right-clicking the legend item and clicking Save as Default.
+Legend items can be preformatted using default settings.
+Right-click the legend item and click Save as Default to change the default settings.
 When additional legend items are added to the legend, they will conform to the last saved default.

 Legend items always display the legend patch set for the feature layer.
-The patch can be changed by adjusting the layer's symbology.
+You can change the patch by adjusting the layer's symbology.

 Format a legend item

 When legend items are selected, you can use the Format tab and Format Legend Item pane to format the text for layer names, headings, labels, and descriptions.